OpenMW/openmw/README.md

 Donations
 ---------------

-You can benefit the project by supporting OpenMW and/or by [becoming Koncord's patron](https://www.patreon.com/Koncord).
+You can benefit the project by contributing to the Patreon pages of our two developers, [Koncord](https://www.patreon.com/Koncord) and [David Cernat](https://www.patreon.com/davidcernat), as well as by supporting [OpenMW](https://openmw.org).